 360° of Design Thinking in Technology & Society

-Design thinking, also known as human-centered design, is an innovation and problem-solving methodology used to explore real-world issues and experiment with solutions that integrate what is desirable from a human point of view, with what is technically feasible and economically viable.
+Design thinking, also known as human-centered design, is an innovation and problem-solving methodology used to explore real-world issues and experiment with solutions that integrate what is desirable from a human point of view, with what is technically feasible and financially viable.

 Making European Universities More Entrepreneurial

 My team and I built a European network of universities, companies and foundations from nine EU member states, and Stanford as an extra-EU partner.
-Together, we designed and piloted (in four countries) Europe's first experiential Master's program in Entrepreneurship whose students' core deliverable is creating a social or technology venture.
+Together, we designed and piloted Europe's first experiential Master's program in Entrepreneurship whose students' core deliverable is creating a social or technology venture.
 We also built digital tools supporting the program's participants throughout their venture creation and learning process.